-On May 15, 1973, the National Bureau of Standards (NBS, now called NIST for National Institute of Standards and Technology) published a request in the Federal Register for an encryption algorithm that would meet the following criteria: have a high security level related to a small key used for encryption and decryption; be easily understood; not depend on the algorithm's confidentiality; be adaptable and economical; and be efficient and exportable.
-In response, In late 1974, IBM proposed Lucifer that was modified on November 23, 1976 to become the DES (Data Encryption Standard).
-The DES was approved by the NBS in 1978.
+On May 15, 1973, the National Bureau of Standards (NBS, now called NIST for National Institute of Standards and Technology) published a request in the Federal Register for an encryption algorithm that would meet the following criteria: have a high-security level related to a small key used for encryption and decryption; be easily understood; not depend on the algorithm's confidentiality; be adaptable and economical, and be efficient and exportable.
+In response, In late 1974, IBM proposed Lucifer, modified on November 23, 1976, to become the DES (Data Encryption Standard).
+The NBS approved the DES in 1978.
 The DES was standardized by the American National Standard Institute (ANSI) under the name of ANSI X3.92, better known as DEA (Data Encryption Algorithm).

 The DES is a symmetric encryption system that uses 64-bit blocks, 8 bits of which are used for parity checks (to verify the key's integrity).
-Each of the key's parity bits (1 every 8 bits) is used to check one of the key's octets by odd parity.
-This means that each of the parity bits is adjusted to have an odd number of '1's in the octet that it belongs to.
-Therefore, the key has a length of 56 bits, or in other words, only 56 bits are actually used in the algorithm.
+Each key's parity bits (1 every 8 bits) are used to check one of the key's octets by odd parity.
+Each parity bit is adjusted to have an odd number of '1's in the octet it belongs to.
+Therefore, the key has a length of 56 bits; in other words, only 56 bits are actually used in the algorithm.

-The algorithm involves carrying out combinations, substitutions, and permutations between the text to be encrypted and the key, while making sure the operations can be performed in both directions (for decryption).
+The algorithm involves combinations, substitutions, and permutations between the text to be encrypted and the key while ensuring the operations can be performed in both directions (for decryption).
 The combination of substitutions and permutations is called a product cipher.

-The key is ciphered on 64 bits and is made of 16 blocks of 4 bits, generally denoted k1 to k16.
-Given that only 56 bits are actually used for encrypting, there can be 256 (or 7.2*1016) different keys.
+The key is ciphered on 64 bits and comprises 16 blocks of 4 bits, generally denoted k1 to k16.
+Since only 56 bits are used for encrypting, there can be 256 (or 7.2*1016) different keys.

 The main parts of the algorithm are the following: